 And what about the ethical aspect of jewellery production?
 Most metals and minerals used in jewellery production come from the poorest regions in the world where wages below the living or even minimum wage are the norm.33 Before the jewellery reaches the shelves in the store, they pass through numerous hands of workers.
 Most of the time, this process is untraceable.
 Therefore, it is truly difficult to know how ethical jewellery production is.

-Fortunately, thanks to our carefully selected criteria, you’ll have more insight into which jewellery sellers treat their workers fairly.
+Fortunately, thanks to our 5 values, you’ll have more insight into which jewellery sellers treat their workers fairly.
 Some of them even started their own social impact initiatives in order to help women to become more independent or provide shelters to underprivileged children in developing countries.
 Their jewellery collection is wonderful to look at – and even more wonderful to wear!
 Check the collection and just judge it for yourself: more sustainable rings, ethical earrings and necklaces made of recycled gold or silver.

 In the UK, about 81% of people regularly use candles and diffusers in their homes.38 So, what's the deal with this very popular Christmas gift?